Qujunfneg/chat-on-web/README.en.md

 # Online Chat Room

 ## 📖 Project Introduction
 Online Chat Room is a real-time communication application developed based on Node.js and Vue 3.
 It supports multi-user real-time chatting, image sharing, message quoting, and emoji functionality.
-This project adopts a front-end and back-end separated architecture, using Socket.io for real-time communication, providing a clean and user-friendly interface and stable server support.
+This project adopts a front-end and back-end separated architecture, using Socket.io for real-time communication, and supports both web and Electron desktop clients, providing a clean and user-friendly interface and stable server support.

 ## 🚀 Features